GRONINGEN-MICROBIOME-CENTRE/CS_BABY_BIOME/strain_analysis_sp4_oct_2022.md

 https://github.com/biobakery/MetaPhlAn/wiki/StrainPhlAn-4

 Authors: Trishla Sinha.
-Description: The script shows how strain profiling was performed using Strainphlan 4 for all maternal and infant samples post QC, for all species.
+Description: The script shows how strain profiling was performed using Strainphlan 4
 Languages: Bash and R.

 ## Step 1: Reconstruct all species strains